Tatoeba/tatoeba2/docs/database/README.md

 ### acl

 Contains the cake console commands to run in order to fill the `aros`, `acos` and `aros_acos` table.
-They define users permissions.
+They define permissions for users.
 You can search "CakePHP ACL" for more information about how this works.

 ### archives